Denada-Bali/John_the_Ripper_password_cracker/README.md

 ## Step 4

 Then we use a wordlist (see command below), where it tries to break the password hashes in the given file (Test-hash.txt)

+> john --format=raw-sha256 --wordlist= Test-hash.txt Test.txt

+After we execute the command, and the attack is successful we will see the password we were attacking.